parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 -rwx------+ 1 TyRaX None 6596 Dec 18  2013 flare-on-V2.png
 ```

 The challenge png is bigger.
 I used ``HxD`` to compare these two files (as they are not text) and sure at the end of ``flare-on.png`` I saw some PHP code.
-To be honest I was thinking of steganography or some [Ange Albertini like magic](https://twitter.com/angealbertini).
+To be honest I was thinking of steganography or some [Ange Albertini magic](https://twitter.com/angealbertini).
 But I think that would have been too hard for level 2.
 Here is the PHP code (beautified):

 {% codeblock lang:php %}
 <?php